LICENSED PROFESSIONAL COUNSELOR

 When I’m not working I enjoy all that a lifetime in Oregon offers.
 Growing up in the outdoors, I rarely miss a chance to head outdoors and allow nature to restore my spirit.
 When I’m not away from home I can be found enjoying my backyard with family, friends, and a host of animal companions -- often trying new BBQ recipes and growing all types of fruits and vegetables.

-Alice is a well-mannered and warm-hearted, eleven year-old, female, golden retriever/poodle mix.
+Alice is a well-mannered and warm-hearted, 11 year-old, female, golden retriever/poodle mix.
 She loves human companions.
 Her coat, better described as hair, is non-shedding.
 This makes her less likely to cause allergic reactions to those who are sensitive to pet dander.
 Alice has been trained from a young age and has attained her Canine Good Citizen certificate from the American Kennel Club.

 Alice has a long history of bringing comfort to people in times of sadness, cheer to those celebrating, and safety to those who are fearful.
 She often greets clients with a woof and tail wags and consistently proves herself helpful in sessions.